Skip to Main Content

 • The asterisk (*) is a truncation (to cut off) command used in the Discovery catalog to force the search engine to look for the root word and every variation thereafter.

-• Retrieves method, methods, methodology, methodologies.
+• Retrieves method, methods, methodology, methodologies, methodological, methodologically.

 • All scientific research articles have a "Methods" section.
 Therefore, using some form of the keyword "method" will help in finding scientific studies on a topic.